elte-nlp/elte-nlp-course/lecture_source/nlp_17-llm_zoo.md

 \end{center}
 ```

 But there are many more!
-In this lecture, we take a look at some of the most
+In this lecture, we are taking a look at some of the most
 important language models.

 \footnotesize